 When the North-to-Houston (N_H) Voltage Stability Limit Reliability Margin < 300 MW, deploy Non-Spin (all or partial) in the Houston area as needed to restore reliability margin.

 When Off-Line Generation Resources providing Non-Spin are the only reasonable option available to the Operator for resolving local issues, deploy available Non-Spin capacity on only the necessary individual Resources.

+Load Resources that are not Controllable Load Resources and Generation Resources providing Off-Line Non-Spin will be separated into deployment groups as defined in Nodal Protocol Section 6.5.7.6.2.3, Non-Spinning Reserve Service Deployment.

+Load Resources that are not Controllable Load Resources and Generation Resources providing Off-Line Non-Spin can be deployed individually, in groups, or as an entire block providing Non-Spin.
+Deployments that do not encompass an entire block may only be done to manage inertia, congestion, or for other local needs.

 If a condition other than those listed above indicates that additional capacity may need to be brought On-Line to manage reliability, operators will evaluate the system condition and deploy Non-Spin as needed if no other better options are available to resolve the system condition.
 Under emergency, the emergency process will govern the deployment of Non-Spin.